-A recent-ish transplant to the Fraser Valley (British Columbia, Canada, where I live), Jennifer was stumped on how to find clients in her new city/country/life.
+As a recent-ish transplant to the Fraser Valley (British Columbia, Canada, where I live), Jennifer struggled to find clients in her new city/country/life.
 For the better part of a decade she had worked as a successful wedding photographer and yet none of the client-finding tactics she had always used worked in this new land.
 What was going on?

 Five months passed without booking a wedding.
 This was five months longer than she had ever gone between bookings.
 “I kept getting overlooked, I was feeling like a failure,” she said.

 Feeling frustrated, insecure, and defeated, Jennifer began announcing to friends and family that she was quitting photography.

 So how did we get here?
 Why Did she need a Marketing Tweak?